laisfrigerio/football-team-flags/README.md

   $ git flow feature finish france`
 ```

-After run this command above, the content from `feature/france` will be merged automatically into `develop` branch
+After running the command above, the content from `feature/france` will be merged automatically into `develop` branch

 ## Deploy to production